wp-plugins/osm/readme.txt

 == Changelog ==
+= 2.4 =
+* NEW: OpenWheaterMap integration
+* NEW: geotag custom field name predefined to OSM_geo_data
+* NEW: Default value for php function zoomlevel

 = 2.3 =
-  NEW: php call supports theme for map integration
+* NEW: php call supports theme for map integration
-  NEW: marker_focus (5) added for map collection added
+* NEW: marker_focus (5) added for map collection added
-  NEW: New arguments to filter:
-       post_type, custom_taxonomy, import_osm_custom_tax_incl_name
+* NEW: New arguments to filter: post_type, custom_taxonomy, import_osm_custom_tax_incl_name
-  NEW: add several txt files in one map:
+* NEW: add several txt files in one map: marker_file_list
-       marker_file_list
 = 2.2 =
 * FIX: style rules are limited for OSM images